-Consultation took place from TBA
+Consultation took place from 1st October 2015 for 6 weeks.

-The Licensing Authority followed the Revised Code of Practice (which came into effect in April 2004) and the Cabinet Office Guidance on consultations by the public sector.
+The Licensing Authority followed the Revised Code of Practice (which came into effect in April 2015) and the Cabinet Office Guidance on consultations by the public sector.

-The policy was approved at the meeting of Oxford City Council on 12 October 2009 .
+The policy was approved at the meeting of Oxford City Council on 7th December 2015.